Ayahs' Home: Recognition and commemoration

 The 2018 programme led to The Ayahs' Home Project.
 Supported by the council's arts and culture representative and the local MP Rushanara Ali, the project aims to bring the history of ayahs to light.
 It launched on International Women's Day 2020 at Hackney Museum, with presentations from academics, including Rozina Visram, still "the acknowledged authority", according to The Guardian review of the event.
 The launch also included elements aimed at a younger audience, such as a poetry workshop and spoken word performance by The Yoniverse Collective, and a visual exhibition in partnership with the East End Women's Museum.
 The unfolding of the stories of the ayahs and the home has been covered by the BBC in Britain and the Business Standard in India.

 A video installation entitled "Re-soundings Prelude- The Ayahs Home" was exhibited at Bikaner House in New Delhi in 2020.
 Also in that year, a children's novel was published; When Secrets Set Sail is set in modern times, in the building that used to be the Ayahs' home and is now re-imagined as a refugee hostel.

 Scholarship on historical forms of domestic employment is now examining its international patterns, in which the Ayahs' Home plays a part.
 The Ayah and Amah International Research Network was founded by a Hackney Museum manager; several of its members are funded by the Australian Research Council to research 'Ayahs and Amahs: Transcolonial Servants in Australia and Britain, 1780 to 1945'.

-Following lobbying from the Ayahs' Home Project, in June 2022 English Heritage unveiled a blue plaque on the building which had housed the Home from 1900 to 1921, 26 King Edward Road, Hackney.
+Following lobbying from the Ayahs' Home Project, in June 2022 English Heritage unveiled a blue plaque on the building which had housed the Home from 1900 to 1921, at 26 King Edward Road, Hackney.